gasparian/multiclass-semantic-segmentation/README.md

 #### Models size (with default parameters and same encoders)

 To get model's short summary, I prefer using [torchsummary](https://github.com/sksq96/pytorch-summary).
-Torchsummary lib may require little hack to be able to work with FPN inplementation.
+Torchsummary lib may require little hack to be able to work with FPN implementation.
 Make the folowing edits into the `torchsummary.py`:
 ```
 ...